 During the summer, the town changes completely.
 There are many people spending their vacation here.
 There are Dutch, English but mostly people from North Europe.
 Many of the young French people are here to spend the summer by the sea, in the house of their grandparents.
 The harbor is full of small boats and larger yachts.
 Every year it seems like their owners use them less and less, and these beautiful vessels remain sad and lonely, anchored in the port even in summer.
 It is a sad scene.

 Numerous restaurants, while good looking, are not a place that locals visit.
 If they need to go to a restaurant will be outside the tourist area.
 For eleven years of visits, I have been to a restaurant in Bandol only twice and I don’t remember them with something extraordinary.
-But I can’t go without my daily espresso at café “Le Nautic”, which certainly exists of at least twenty years and offers nice views of the harbor, where on certain days bazaar is organized.
+But I can’t go without my daily espresso at the café “Le Nautic”, which certainly exists for at least twenty years and offers nice views of the harbor, where on certain days the bazaar is organized.